Wellbeing concerns and support

 Students are encouraged to complete the CARE Form for themselves.
 This helps promote autonomy, builds confidence, and ensures support is offered in a way that feels right for the student.

-Use this form to request support for yourself.
+Use this pathway to request support for yourself.

 If you’re concerned about a student and they agree to being referred, you can complete a CARE Referral Form on their behalf.